Tibet 08 Days Overland tour

 Day 02: Tour Of DREPUNG & SERA MONASTERY

-Tour of Tibet starts with a visit of Drepung monastery, once the world’s largest monastery that housed more than 10,000 monks, it was also the resident of the Dalai Lama prior to Potala Palace.
+Enjoy your breakfast then meet your guide to start up with Our Tibet 08 Days Overland tour program.
+It begins with a visit of Drepung monastery, once the world’s largest monastery that housed more than 10,000 monks.
+It was also the resident of the Dalai Lama prior to Potala Palace.
 Since its establishment, Drepung Monastery has always been one of the most important Buddhist monasteries in Tibet.
 Although several destructions were taken place in different time but still you have lots of things to see by walking through numbers of narrow and twisted lanes.

-Then in the afternoon, we visit another great Gelugpa Monastery Sera built in 1419 by Jamchen Choji Sakya Yeshi a disciple of Tsongka pa.
-This is one of the best preserved monasteries in Tibet, where several hundred monks live and study within it’s whitewashed walls & golden roofs.
-Colorful debates on Buddhist doctrines are held here and these employ a style distinctive from those at Lhasa’s other famous monasteries.
+Then later in the afternoon, our tour takes you to another great Gelugpa Monastery Sera built in 1419 by Jamchen Choji Sakya Yeshi a disciple of Tsongka pa.
+This is one of the best-preserved monasteries in Tibet, where several hundred monks live and study within its whitewashed walls & golden roofs.
+Colorful debates on Buddhist doctrines are held here, and these employ a style distinctive from those at Lhasa’s other famous monasteries.

 Activity: Tour : Approx. 6 to 7 hours